zhangcheng/product-factory-composer/README.md

 ## Git Setup and Forking Instructions

-**Step 1**: Please ensure you have ssh setup and Github knows who you are!
+**Step 1**: Please ensure you have git and ssh setup, and Github knows who you are!
 To test this, run the following in the terminal:

 ssh -T git@github.com

 Github should respond by indicating your username.
-If this doesn't happen, then please follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+If this doesn't happen, then please follow [these instructions for connecting to github with ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) or these general [git setup instructions](https://docs.github.com/en/get-started/quickstart/set-up-git).

 **Step 2**: via github.com, fork all three of the repositories (selecting SSH is suggested):